101 Things to do in India

 If you ever come across a fair in India, don’t forget to catch a session of wall of death.
 Expert professionals ride a bike, or even cars on steeply inclined walls, doing all sorts of crazy stunts.
 Amazement is what you will experience watching these hardcore professionals in action.
 However, by no means should you try these activities at home.

-Cricket is to India what Brazil is to football.
+Cricket is to India like what football is to Brazil.
 People do not need parks or stadiums to play a game of cricket.
 All they need is an empty street corner and it is game on.
 Play a game of street cricket in India, with its peculiar rules and dollops of excitement.
-Watch out- one-tip-one-hand is out!
+Watch out- one-tip(bounce)-one-hand is out!

 Called a phuchka in Kolkata, Golgappa is one of the best Indian snacks for the evening.
 Filled with tangy tamarind water, it gives you a burst of flavor as it pops in your mouth.
 Make sure you pop in the whole golgappa at once.
 That’s the real fun part of having this Indian delight.